DenverArtMuseum/mayer-2023/content/pope.md

 One difficulty faced by the new department was the collections’ lack of depth and breadth, with approximately 1,500 ancient Andean ceramics and textiles supplemented by fewer than one hundred works from other culture areas.
 At the first meeting of the committee, members recognized that the ancient Andean works numbered far in excess of what could be displayed and decided that “only the finest objects were to be retained, the balance traded or sold to dealers, collectors, and museums in order to acquire additional objects of top quality.”[^37] Over the course of subsequent meetings, Sawyer and the committee reviewed the Gaffron Collection holdings, identifying works for possible disposal.

+{% figuregroup '2', 'pope-fig-13, pope-fig-14' %}

 Sawyer would leave the museum in 1959, so the final dispersal of “surplus” Andean works would fall to Allen Wardwell, who was appointed as the Assistant Curator of the Primitive Art department in 1960.
 Although trained in decorative arts, Wardwell’s master’s thesis focused on Polynesian art, and he previously had worked on an African sculpture exhibition at the Museum of Primitive Art.
 In 1961, the committee authorized the exchange of ancient Andean ceramics, gold, and featherwork with the Denver Art Museum, Milwaukee Public Museums, Field Natural History Museum, and the New York dealer Henri Kamer for works of art from Oceania, Africa, and North American works in their collections.[^38]

-{% figure 'pope-fig-13' %}

 As the department continued to seek opportunities to expand its holdings, it continued to rely on loans from local private collectors and the Chicago Natural History Museum.
 This arrangement was made explicit with the first major exhibition organized by the department, *Primitive Art from Chicago Collections*, which opened at the end of 1960 (fig. 12).
 In the exhibition catalog, Wardwell remarked that more than 250 objects had been loaned from fifty-three sources, demonstrating “the widespread interest in the so-called ‘primitive arts’ in Chicago,” yet most lenders had only a few pieces in their collections.[^39] He also acknowledged “the most important collection of primitive art in Chicago is the vast amount of material collected from an anthropological standpoint by the Chicago Natural History Museum.”[^40]

 Emphasizing the aesthetics of the works, the installation of *Chicago Collections* was stark, with wide open spaces.
 This allowed works from different cultures, regions, and time periods to be seen in a single glance, which reinforced the assumption of a cohesive category of primitive art.
 Discreetly placed area maps and minimal didactic texts offered little distraction to visual engagement with the objects, but they provided only minimal guidance for the audience.

-{% figure 'pope-fig-14' %}

 The focus on individual works of art and their formal qualities was also the design approach in the early permanent collection galleries.
 A photograph from the 1960s shows a decontextualized, modernist display, featuring simple casework, a small selection of works, and minimal text (fig. 13).
 A later description of the early primitive art installation suggests that, due to the limitations of the space allocated to the collection, artwork was displayed according to size rather than style or place of origin, prioritizing visual and formal inquiry over contextual.[^41]

-{% figure 'pope-fig-15', 'is-pulled-right' %}

 Even with limited funds, the young department made purchases to better present the breadth of its collecting areas, selecting singular masterpieces that would act as keystones for the collection.
 In the 1960s, works from across the ancient Americas were acquired, including the Teotihuacan *Mural Fragment* ([1962.702](https://www.artic.edu/artworks/14968/mural-fragment-depicting-a-maguey-bloodletting-ritual)), Coclé *Pedestal Bowl* ([1963.389](https://www.artic.edu/artworks/17490/pedestal-bowl-depicting-an-anthropomorphic-saurian-figure)), Chimú *Tumi* ([1963.841](https://www.artic.edu/artworks/18757/ceremonial-knife-tumi)), and Maya *Ballplayer Panel* ([1965.407](https://www.artic.edu/artworks/110246/chak-ak-paat-kuy-red-turkey-playing-the-ballgame)).
 In 1965, the department published its first collection catalog, *Primitive Art in the Collections of The Art Institute of Chicago*, a small book featuring eighty works from across non-Western cultures (fig. 14).
 In his introduction, Wardwell acknowledged that “these collections will never attain the wealth and depth of those in older and better endowed institutions,” however, he hoped that, in some small way, “representation of the great artistic achievements of these exotic cultures can be imparted to those who visit the Art Institute of Chicago.”[^42]

 The succeeding curator of the department, Evan Maurer, fundamentally transformed how the collection was presented, reflecting increased specialization in academia and research in the field.[^43] Although Maurer was trained as a modernist with little experience with primitive art, his 1978 reinstallation of the permanent collection galleries moved away from generalized and formalist displays.
 Instead, he offered a deeper understanding of the works of art by situating them within their specific cultural contexts.
 The collection also was relocated to larger galleries, allowing for separate installations of the three primary culture areas: Americas, Oceania, and Africa.
 Each was further organized according to region, style, and medium.
-Juxtapositions of artworks were used to highlight similar motifs across media within a single culture and to demonstrate differences in regional art styles.
+Juxtapositions of artworks were used to highlight similar motifs across media within a single culture and to demonstrate differences in

+{% figure 'pope-fig-15', 'is-pulled-right' %}

+regional art styles.
 To further emphasize the vast diversity of the department’s holdings within the distinct collecting areas, Mauer changed the name of the department to Africa, Oceania, and the Americas.

 Following the departure of Maurer in 1981, the museum hired Richard F. Townsend, the first curator of the department trained in anthropology and art history whose expertise was in the arts of the Americas, having conducted fieldwork and studies in the US Southwest, Mexico, and Peru.
 However, two principles of Townsend’s work resonated with earlier approaches to ancient and Indigenous American objects at the museum: the prioritization of aesthetic excellence and visual engagement with individual works of art and the concept of a unifying sacred world view shared by the diverse cultures of the Americas.

-{% figure 'pope-fig-16' %}
+{% figuregroup '2', 'pope-fig-16, pope-fig-17' %}

 With a career at the Art Institute lasting thirty-five years, Townsend had a profound impact on the museum, including organizing two major permanent collection reinstallations and six special exhibitions.
 At the outset, Townsend refined the collection by deaccessioning lesser quality and redundant material, including Oceanic works, an area that had never been actively acquired.[^44] He then reinstalled the collection within three adjacent, yet separate, galleries that underscored the newly defined collecting areas: arts of Africa, the ancient Americas, and Indigenous North American Indian (fig. 15).
 Recognizing the advancements of academic fields of study and the need for specialized training, a separate curatorial position was established to oversee African arts in 1987.[^45]

-{% figure 'pope-fig-17', 'is-pulled-left' %}

 The 1992 special exhibition *The Ancient Americas: Art from Sacred Landscapes* reflected Townsend’s approach to the arts and cultures of the Americas (fig. 16).
 This exhibition explored the essential integration of human society with the sacred natural world.
 As Townsend explained: “The gallery presentation was designed to show that art, architecture, and ritual were engaged in religious dialogue with the deified forms of earth, sky, and water.
 We intended to show that the visual arts played an active role in the ritual cycle of natural and social renewal.”[^46]

 Held during the quincentenary of Columbus’s arrival in North America, the exhibition did not address European impact on the Americas; instead, it showcased the great diversity and artistic accomplishment of the pre-Columbian past.
 The installation presented 280 objects from twenty-four cultures, contextualized by large-scale photographs of natural environments and man-made structures—the “sacred landscapes” of the exhibition theme.
 Although some argued that the conceptual underpinning was lacking from the exhibition, others observed that the installation invited aesthetic appreciation of the works: As one reviewer noted, “Those who put quality first can also rejoice, for there is little in this exhibition . . . that does not rivet the eye.”[^47]

-{% figure 'pope-fig-18' %}
+{% figuregroup '2', 'pope-fig-18, pope-fig-19' %}

 I joined the department in 2005, working alongside Townsend until his retirement in 2016.
 One major project during this time was the 2011 reinstallation of the permanent collection into much larger galleries (fig. 17).[^48] Renamed “Indian Arts of the Americas,” the collection included traditional works of art founded in ancient and Indigenous customs and practices united by a shared world view.
 The galleries presented a wide range of works in a large open space, loosely divided into three sections, one for each of three major culture areas.
 A centrally placed text explained the connection between communities and the sacred world—a theme reinforced by a video displaying landscapes, ritual, and architecture—while a map of the hemisphere noted the location of the diverse cultures: North American, Mesoamerican, and Andean.[^49] Although organized by geographic region and culture, open passages between each section allowed visitors to see the broad scope of the collection, encouraging audiences to make visual connections across culture, time, and space.

 Casework was designed to be unobtrusive, and didactics were kept to a minimum and separated from the objects, removing distraction and distance between the visitor and the artwork.
 Townsend stated: “Our emphasis here is rather to bring out the masterpieces . . . and to display these in a way that they can speak for themselves in terms of their formal qualities—form, color, and shape.”[^50]

-{% figure 'pope-fig-19', 'is-pulled-right' %}

 The culmination of Townsend’s work at the museum was the publication of a collection catalog, the first since Wardwell’s in 1965 (fig. 18).[^51] Although the book presents over 350 individual works of art, each discussed within their specific cultural context, Townsend’s vision of a unified American sacred worldview connects them all.

+{% figure 'pope-fig-20', 'is-pulled-left' %}

 ## A New Perspective: Arts of the Americas

-{% figure 'pope-fig-20', 'is-pulled-left' %}

 In 2020, one of the last traces of the departments’ “primitive art” origins was ended, as the arts of Africa and the arts of ancient and Indigenous Americas were separated and placed in different curatorial departments.
 The American objects joined with what previously was known as American Art—works made in the US from the seventeenth to twentieth centuries—in a newly conceived Arts of the Americas department.
 Currently, under the curatorship of Andrew Hamilton, the museum has also broadened its collecting of Indigenous American art to include contemporary artists and their works.
 This reorganization and expanded definition of American art has resulted in the integration of Indigenous arts into the American art galleries, offering dialogue among diverse works in the collection from across the hemisphere and enabling new and more complex narratives (fig. 19).[^52]